Preschool Key Information

-Please click below to download examples timetables and termly curriculum plans.
+Please click below to download an example timetable and termly curriculum plan.

 At Preschool, the students are not set homework, apart from the daily reading each child must do at home with their parents.
 We encourage children to explore the world around them and share their experiences with their peers during school.

 Children are assessed throughout the year through tests, exams, classwork, behaviour and other criteria.
 From Preschool onwards feedback is given from their form tutor as well as the subject specialist teachers in French, Music and PE.

 Reports are produced each term, and Parent Teacher Conferences take place twice a year in the Autumn and Spring Term.

 Transition to Reception

 During the Summer Term, Preschool children who will transition to Salcombe Reception will spend the morning in their new classrooms with their new teachers.
 Children who will join Salcombe for Reception from other nurseries and preschools are also welcome.

 An assembly is held for new and existing parents where Mrs Davies explains the transition, and they will have a chance to speak with her, Mrs Newson, the Pre-Prep Deputy Head and the Reception teachers.

 Once the children start in September, they work in the whole year group for two weeks which allows the Reception teachers to observe the students, and then split them into form groups for the rest of the year.